b-data/data-science-devcontainers/NOTES.md

-In comparison to the [rocker-org/devcontainer-images](https://github.com/rocker-org/devcontainer-images), these Dev Containers are tweaked as follows:
+In comparison to the [rocker-org/devcontainer-images](https://github.com/rocker-org/devcontainer-images), these dev containers are tweaked as follows:

 ### Startup scripts